ThusharaSampath/claude-switch/README.md

 ## Important limitation: mid-air switches don't affect running sessions

 A running Claude session loads its OAuth token **into memory at startup** and never re-reads it.
-So:

-- `ccs-personal` while a work session is open → that session keeps billing **work** until you exit, even though `/status` shows personal.
+So, `ccs-personal` while a work session is open → that session keeps billing **work** until you exit, even though `/status` shows personal.
-- If work hits its rate limit, you **cannot** mid-air switch and keep going — the running process is stuck on the old token.

 **The pattern that works:**